 RPU participates in the MISO planning processes.
-The interconnection customer is responsible for cooperating with MISO and participating in the planning process as requested by MISO.
+The interconnection customer is responsible for cooperating with MISO and participating in the planning process as requested by MISO, regarding procedures for coordinated studies or new interconnections or existing interconnections seeking to make a qualified change as defined by MISO and their impacts on affected systems.